Everyone is welcome at Daylight Music!

-Everyone is welcome at Daylight Music.
+Our initial seasons welcomed collaborators and organisations who have connected strongly with you and us such as Lost Map, Matthew Bourne, Hackoustic, EFG London Jazz Festival, Piano Day, Terry Edwards and Xenia Pestova Bennett.
 The series itself is always changing and developing, and diversity is something we have always felt passionately about.
 We are working harder than ever to make sure it is reflected in our programming.